microram/ee4-tools/readme.md

 #### EasyEngine v4 development ON-HOLD

-EasyEngine v4 has not been met our current needs.
-Development on EEv4 scripts has been paused while we work on WordOps v3 as it continues to be a better fit for us.
-Migration of the remaining sites from our EEv3 servers to WordOps v3 will be the primary focus of the scripts in this project.
-We will watch EEv4 development continue and re-evalute moving to EEv4 in the future.
+EasyEngine v4 has not met our current needs for stability and memory requirements.
+Development on EEv4 scripts has been paused while we work on WordOps v3.
+We will watch EasyEngine v4 development continue and re-evalute moving in the future.

 ### WordOps v3 Tools